snapshotpl/ZfSnapVarConfig/README.md

 * `ZfSnapVarConfig\ArrayList`
 * `ZfSnapVarConfig\ArgsList`

 You can write your own selectors very easy.
-Just implement `ZfSnapVarConfig\VarConfigInterface` or extend `ZfSnapVarConfig\AbstractVarConfig`!
+Just implement `ZfSnapVarConfig\VarConfigInterface` or extend `ZfSnapVarConfig\AbstractVarConfig`.

 How to install?
 ---------------